Skip to main content

 4. Operator calls escrow.authorize() to lock funds

-5. Operator calls AUTHORIZE_RECORDER to record timestamp
+5. Operator calls AUTHORIZE_POST_ACTION_HOOK to record timestamp

-6. Escrow period begins (e.g., 7 days) - if configured
+6. Escrow period begins (for example, 7 days) if configured

 9. Operator calls escrow.capture() to transfer funds to receiver